-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Tuesday, October 17, 2017.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Tuesday, October 17, 2017.

 Have you thought about what is going to happen to your small business when you die?
 If not, you shouldn’t think that you have all the time in the world to make these plans.

 The plans that you make for your business are known as succession plans.
 These lay out who is going to take over your responsibilities and what is going to happen to the business.

 Some small business owners think that it will be easy to just sell the business instead of coming up with succession plans.
 The issue with this is that there might not be time to wait on the best time to sell.
 Additionally, the people who you leave behind might not want to part with your legacy.